 The carrying amounts of heritage assets are reviewed where there is evidence of impairment e.g. where an item has suffered physical deterioration or breakage or where doubts arise as to its authenticity.
 Any impairment is recognised and measured in accordance with the Council's accounting policies on impairment.
 The Council may occasionally dispose of heritage assets which are unsuitable for public display or to an appropriate body which will ensure the asset is maintained and displayed within a suitable collection e.g. to a museum or historical trust.
-The proceeds of such items are accounted for in accordance with the Council's accounting policies are disclosed separately in the notes to the financial statements and are accounted for in accordance with statutory accounting requirements relating to capital expenditure and capital receipts.
+The proceeds of such items are accounted for in accordance with the Council's accounting policy on disposal of Property, Plant and Equipment.
+Disposal proceeds are disclosed separately in the notes to the financial statements and are accounted for in accordance with statutory accounting requirements relating to capital expenditure and capital receipts.